 - If there is a genuine compatibility issue that causes your site to be stuck in maintenance mode.

-- Updating a lot of plugins or themes at once can keep your site stuck in maintenance mode for a while.
+- Updating many plugins or themes at once can keep your site stuck in maintenance mode for a while.

 - If you close your browser tab during an automatic update, this can cause issues.

-However, while it’s initially a reason to panic, there is an easy fix.
-Let’s take a look at how to get the job done.
+However, while it initially causes panic, there is an easy fix.
+Let’s examine how to get the job done.

 How to Fix WordPress Being Stuck in Maintenance Mode